B-Romega (Herring Roe Oil)

 B-Romega is a branded herring roe (caviar) oil developed by Groupe Berkem with the Norwegian marine specialist Arctic Bioscience.
 Unlike standard fish oil, where omega-3s are carried as triglycerides or ethyl esters, much of the EPA and DHA in herring roe oil is bound to phospholipids, the same form found in cell membr…

-B-Romega (Herring Roe Oil) is studied for heart health, well-absorbed omega-3 status, anti-inflammatory and resolution support.
+B-Romega is researched primarily for Cardiovascular, Anti-Inflammatory, and Eye Health.
 The EPA and DHA in herring roe oil support cardiovascular health, including healthy triglyceride and lipid levels, a well-established benefit of marine omega-3s.

 References(3 citations)